Lexie-yw/Software-Engineering-Work/Report Materials/UX Design/UX.md

   * Simple in Style
   * Streamlined Workflow

 At the paper prototyping stage, considering the situation caused by the pandemic, we used teams and Figma these online collaboration tools instead.
 We first drafted our paper prototype with Powerpoint through teams and then implemented it in Figma(a prototype design tool).
-Below is a short video about the low fidelity prototype we created.
+Below is a short video about the prototype we created.

 <p align = "center">
 <img src="/Report%20Materials/UX%20Design/UX%20images/little-planet-prototype.gif" alt="User Persona Sketch" width="600"/>